Divorce and Taxes

 Individual Retirement Accounts (IRAs)

-For married couples, filing separate tax returns is incredibly costly, so if you and your spouse can agree to continue to file jointly until the divorce is final, you will save yourself a lot of money.
+For married couples, filing separate tax returns is incredibly costly.
+If you and your spouse can agree to continue to file jointly until the divorce is final, you'll save yourself a lot of money.

 However, be cautious because if your spouse incurs tax liabilities and penalties, you'll be jointly liable.